Marceloasf/java-certification/src/ocp/chapter/eighteen/c18-notes.md

 In this chapter, we will talk a lot about tasks and their relationship to threads.
 A task is a single unit of work performed by a thread.
 Throughout this chapter, a *task* will commonly be implemented as a lambda expression.
 A thread can complete multiple independent tasks, but **only one** task at a time.

 When we refer to shared memory, we are generally referring to static variables, as well as instance and local variables passed to a thread.
 On this chapter, you'll see how static variables can be useful for performing complex multithreaded tasks.
-For example, if one thread updates the value of a static object, the this information is immediately available for other threads within the process to read.
+For example, if one thread updates the value of a static object, this information is immediately available for other threads within the process to read.

-> **Remember** from Chapter 7, "Methods and Encapsulations" that static methods and variables are defined on a single class object that **all** insatnces share.
+> **Remember** from Chapter 7, "Methods and Encapsulations", that static methods and variables are defined on a single class object that **all** instances share.

 ### Distinguishing Thread Types

 All the Java applications, including all of the ones that are presented in the book, are all multithreaded.
-Even a simples Java application that prints `Hello World` to the screen is multithreaded.
+Even a simple Java application that prints `Hello World` to the screen is multithreaded.
 To understand this, we need to be familiar with concepts of system threads and user-defined threads.

 A *system thread* is created by the JVM and runs in the background of the application.
-For example, the garbage collection is managed by a system thread that is created by the JVM and runs in the background, helping to free memory that is no longer in used.
+For example, the garbage collection is managed by a system thread that is created by the JVM and runs in the background, helping to free memory that is no longer in use.
 For the most part, the execution of system-defined threads is invisible to the application developer.
 When a system-defined thread encounters a problem and cannot recover, such as running out of memory, it generates a Java **Error**, as opposed to an **Exception**.

 > **Note:** Even though it's possible to catch an **Error**, it is considered a poor practice to do so, since it is rare that an application can recover from a system-level failure.

 A *user-defined thread* is one created by the application dev to accomplish a specific task.
 With the exception of parallel streams, all of the applications that we created up to this point have been multithreaded, but they contained only one user-defined thread, which calls the `main()` method.
 Applications that contain only a single user-defined thread are referred to as single-threaded applications.

 > **Note:** Although not required knowledge for the exam, a *daemon thread* is one that will not prevent the JVM from exiting when the program finishes, a Java application terminates when the only threads that are running are daemon threads.
 For example, if garbage collection is the only thread left running, the JVM will automatically shut down.
-Both system and user defined can be marked as daemon threads.
+Both system and user defined threads can be marked as daemon threads.

 ### Understanding Thread Concurrency

 Before we mentioned that multithreaded processing allows the operating system (OS) to execute threads at the same time.
 The property of executing multiple threads and processes at the same time is referred to as *concurrency*.
 But with a single-core CPU system, only one task is actually executing at a given time.
-Even in multicore of multi-CPU systems, there are often far more threads than CPU processors available.
+Even in multicore or multi-CPU systems, there are often far more threads than CPU processors available.

 The OS use a thread schedular to determine which threads should be currently executing.
 For example, a thread schedular may employ a `round-robin schedule` in which each available thread receives an equal number of CPU cycles with which to execute, with threads visited in a circular order (1 -> 2 -> 3 -> 1 -> 2 ...).